AluBhorta/UCSPy-Engine/README.md

 | meme               | Memetic Algorithm           |
 | pso                | Particle Swarm Optimization |

-To use Genetic Algorithm for example, run:
+To use a Genetic Algorithm, for example, run:

 ```sh
 python main.py solver ga
 ```

-This will run Genetic Algorithm using the default parameters, and print out the final schedule.
+This will run the Genetic Algorithm using the default parameters, and print out the final schedule.

 To save the final schedule, run: